Kiranlewis/Kiranlewis/README.md

-- 👋 Hi, I’m @Arunsaikiran
+- 👋 Hi, I’m @Arunsaikiran, a motivated fellow who is constantly looking to upskill himself
-- 👀 I’m interested in datascience and machine learning
+- 👀 I’m passionate about data and data analytics
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Kiranlewis/Kiranlewis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.